ilosvideos/api-docs/source/includes/v2/_webhooks.md

 You can set the webhook options (`video_endpoint`, `video_endpoint_trigger`, and `video_endpoint_extras`) in both the [Recording API](#recording-api) and [Uploading API](#uploading-api).

-You can view logs for calls to your endpoint under [integration settings](https://app.vidgrid.com/integrations) in your VidGrid account.
+You can view logs for calls to your endpoint under <a href="https://app.vidgrid.com/integrations" target="_blank">integration settings</a> in your VidGrid account.

 ## Webhook Response Object